joesan/joesan-me/content/post/misc/hev-bev-cost-comparison.md

 **NOTE: I cannot vouch for the correctness, and I'm not liable if you use this article for basing your purchase decision!**

 First, let us see what parameters we are going to use

+## Assumptions

+-> No comparison based on pure Horse Power or Torque or any other performance metrics

+-> This specific comparison is not to be generalized for any cars other than these two cars that are being compared

 ## Parameters to use